Skip to content

 Run the following command to onboard a new Porto Merchant (Sponsor) Account.

-pnpx porto onboard -a
+pnpx porto onboard --admin-key --testnet

 Place the address and private key of the merchant account into the .dev.vars file.